 – the portal provides access to acts, which approved the criteria to assess the risk level of business entities.

-We are still working on improving the Pilot module, and since its launch, almost 80 thousand people has visited it.
+We are still working on improving the Pilot module, and since its launch, almost 80 thousand people have visited it.

 Learn more at ias.brdo.com.ua